 At Renbrook we inspire responsibility, encourage compassion, and build confidence and leadership in our students during their most formative years of development.
-Starting in Preschool, your child is introduced to three values: caring for self; caring for others; and caring for the environment.
+Starting in the Beginning School, your child is introduced to three values: caring for self, caring for others, and caring for the environment.

-Throughout the year, he or she is encouraged to put these ideas into practice.
+Throughout the year, they are encouraged to put these ideas into practice.
 Renbrook students learn to care for themselves by working on their self-help skills.
 To care for others, your child and his or her classmates participate in service learning, by doing things such as making sandwiches and cookies for local charities.
 To care for the environment, the children help clean up our playgrounds, hiking trails, and playing fields.
 Through these and other guided experiences, which help to develop character and leadership in our youngest students, your child will also learn about cooperation, responsibility, empathy, honesty, and self-control.

-In our Lower School (Preschool-Grade 5), we continue to cultivate the same skills and values in your child.
-Care for self, care for others, and care for the environment are emphasized, as are honesty, self-control and responsibility.
+In our Lower School (Grades 1-4), we continue to cultivate the same skills and values in your child.
+Care for self, care for others, and care for the environment are emphasized, as are honesty, self-control, and responsibility.
 Friendship, decision-making, and conflict resolution are ongoing topics of discussion, building the character and skills your child will need throughout life.

 Lower School students also build and hone their leadership skills through the many guided opportunities we provide for group presentations and performances in the classroom and at assemblies and variety shows, through work with younger children in “buddy classes”, and through the fourth graders’ role as leaders in our Lower School.